-The preparation of the unaudited condensed interim consolidated financial statements in conformity with IFRS requires management to make judgments and estimates that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
+The preparation of the audited consolidated financial statements in conformity with IFRS requires management to make judgments and estimates that affect the application of accounting policies and the reported amounts of assets, liabilities, income and expenses.
 Actual results could differ from these estimates.
-Estimates are reviewed on an ongoing basis.
-Revisions to accounting estimates are recognized in the period in which the estimates are revised and in any future periods affected.
-Information about critical accounting judgments and estimates in applying accounting policies that have the most significant impact on the amounts recognized in the unaudited condensed interim consolidated financial statements are outlined below.
+Estimates are reviewed on an